rainx0r/fata-morgana-requiem-remastered-english/README.md

 - Mouse support.
 Yes, somehow it got released without having proper mouse support like the base game.
 Primarily with clicking to progress the text.
 - A crash in the final story due to a missing image.

 Everything in the game including scripts, images and menus is translated based on the official translation of the game by MangaGamer.
-You can think of this patch as a port of that translation to the Remastered PC version if the game if you will.
+You can think of this patch as a port of that translation to the Remastered PC version of the game if you will.

 The game can be obtained [here](https://www.animategames.jp/home/detail/30083), they seem to accept western cards (or at least they did mine) so long as you have a Japanese IP (you can use a VPN).
 Note that new account creation seems to require a Japanese SIM card.
 Please buy it to support Novectacle.
 Likewise please buy the official HD localized version (PS4 or PS Vita).